brettz9/asyouwish/README.md

 to request privileges).
 Tooltips are available to explain the APIs at some level, but these are only my layman's understanding of the API so if in doubt, please see the [SDK documentation](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/).
-Note that requests to act as an addon are not handled (or prevented) by this whitelist.
+Note that (when the checklist is enforced), requests to act as an addon can be enabled or prevented via the presence or absence of the "x-register" privilege in the whitelist (but this item will not disable or prevent already approved addons or explicitly added ones).

 "Addon" websites
 ==============